maydayv7/dotfiles/devices/README.md

 #### Additional Options

-These are the options that can be used in addition to the ones exposed by the `nixosModules`:
+These are the options that can be used in addition to the ones exposed by the [`modules`](../modules/README.md):

 - `description`: System Description (to add to `config.system.nixos.label`)
 - `timezone`: System Time Zone - Ex. `"Asia/Kolkata"`